-As an example, let’s look at two beers by Avery Brewing Company: Avery’s Mephistopheles and Avery IPA (India Pale Ale).
-Mephistopheles is described by the brewery’s website as “velvety and liqueurish…a bouquet of vine-ripened grapes, anise and chocolate-covered cherries with flavors of rum-soaked caramelized dark fruits and a double espresso finish.”
+As an example, let’s look at two beers by Avery Brewing Co.: Avery’s Mephistopheles (imperial stout) and Avery IPA.
+Mephistopheles is described by the brewery’s website as “velvety and liqueurish … a bouquet of vine-ripened grapes, anise and chocolate-covered cherries with flavors of rum-soaked caramelized dark fruits and a double espresso finish.”
 By contrast, Avery IPA is described as, “Colorado’s hoppiest pale ale.”

 Which do you think has a higher IBU reading?
 Mephistopheles comes in at 80 IBUs, while the IPA has 69.
 The lower Final Gravity and lack of dark specialty malts, however, may give the IPA the perception of being more bitter.